-The star of this casserole is the crispy crumbly topping made from fresh sage leaves, chives, garlic, pecans, and oat flour (or feel free to substitute whatever flour you prefer).
+The star of this casserole is the crispy, crumbly topping made from fresh sage leaves, chives, garlic, pecans, and oat flour (or substitute whatever flour you prefer).

 This sweet potato casserole is so easy to make.
 Start by preparing the mashed sweet potatoes.
 My preferred method of cooking sweet potatoes is to cut them into thick slices and bake them in the oven until they’re tender.
 Alternatively you can boil or steam the sweet potatoes instead.